-Appendix -School District Pandemic Influenza Planning Checklist Flowcharts for COVID-19 Decision Making
+Appendix -School District Pandemic Influenza Planning Checklist

 SCHOOL DISTRICT (K-12) PANDEMIC INFLUENZA PLANNING CHECKLIST

 Local educational agencies (LEAs) play an integral role in protecting the health and safety of their district's staff, students and their families.
 The Department of Health and Human Services (HHS) and the Centers for Disease Control and Prevention (CDC) have developed the following checklist to assist LEAs in developing and/or improving plans to prepare for and respond to an influenza pandemic.